khan-asfi-reza/Blogspot-Frontend/README.md

-## Raydblock Frontend
+## Blogspot Frontend

-Raydblock is a blogging and social media platform for publishing contents
+Blogspot is a blogging and social media platform for publishing contents

 ## File Structure